2025 Women's Hockey Africa Cup of Nations

 The 2025 Women's Hockey Africa Cup of Nations was the ninth edition of the Women's Hockey Africa Cup of Nations, the quadrennial international women's field hockey championship of Africa organised by the African Hockey Federation.
-In March 2025 it was announced that the tournament would be held alongside the men's tournament in Ismailia, Egypt from 11 to 18 October 2025.
+The tournament was held alongside the men's tournament in Ismailia, Egypt from 11 to 18 October 2025.

 South Africa, as the winner, qualified for the 2026 Women's FIH Hockey World Cup.

 Qualification

 The highest-ranked team in the FIH Women's World Ranking qualified directly for the tournament while the other teams had to play in the regional qualifiers.
 The top two teams from each regional qualifier qualified for the tournament.
 The three regions were North-East Africa, North-West Africa, and Central-South Africa.

 Highlighted are the countries that are participating in the 2025 Women's Hockey Africa Cup of Nations.